Property Insider editorial by Mark Hempshell

 Yes, maybe few ‘ordinary’ UK investors are actually looking to buy in the prime London market.
 But history tends to prove that price movements in the prime London market tend to drip down to the wider London market, which then tend to ripple out to the regions.

-The EU referendum seems to have dented confidence in the market, although it’s still too early to be sure.
+Brexit seems to have dented confidence in the market, although it’s still too early to be sure what the longer term effects might be.
 Most experts agree that uncertainty over Brexit will most likely affect sentiment in the property market more than the end result itself.

-Interest rate changes we’re put on hold this month.
-But chances are there WILL be a fall very soon.
-So some buyers could be sitting tight and waiting for better mortgage deals in the autumn.
+Interest rate changes are on hold.
+But chances are there WILL be a movement very soon.
+So some buyers could be sitting tight and waiting for this to happen.

 And that’s even before you consider the wider economy.
 Current projections aren’t painting a very rosy picture.
-The latest IMF World Economic Outlook report has cut its UK economic growth projection from 2.2% in January to 1.9% now.
+Most world economies are starting to struggle again.

 Apart from the big global picture other lower level, more tangible things are likely to exert some resistance on property price rises too.

 Increased Stamp Duty Land Tax for investors has received a lot of attention in the headlines, even though in the scheme of things it’s a pretty trivial sum.
-(Read here for why we think it is likely to be increased over the next few days though.)
+Could the latest government cut it?

 Restricted tax allowances for landlords are a more serious consideration.
 However, some comparisons might be drawn between this and the withdrawal of mortgage interest relief in 2000.
 After a small blip the market hardly noticed, and went on to rise to record levels.